brhoades/selenium_wrapper/doc/source/sw_converter.rst

 .. image:: images/converter_main.png

 Browsing to a file will automatically choose a directory with the matching name to output to in ``out/``.
-If the file is properly exported from selenium, it will be converted into a wrapped script.
+If the file is properly exported from Selenium, it will be converted into a wrapped script.
 There are several options which will augment the way the wrapper runs.

 - Images (*off*) will enable loading images in the headless browser.
 - Python (*on*) will copy the included python installation to the output directory.